Reading Order

 Can I read Kingdom of Immortal Lovers before Girl Games?

 Absolutely.
-The two series share a universe but you can start with either.
+The series share a universe but you can start with either.
 If you want vampires and dark romance, go KIL first.
 If you want heists, magic tattoos, and slow-burn enemies-to-lovers, go Girl Games first.

 Are the prequel novellas required?